Golden State Warriors superstar Steph Curry has insulted President Donald Trump recently

 You could imagine a similar situation if the Cleveland Cavaliers had won.
-Trump critic Lebron James, for instance, won't stay at Trump's New York City hotel, although team owner Dan Gilbert did donate heavily to Trump’s inauguration fund after Trump was elected.
+Trump critic Lebron James, for instance, won’t stay at Trump’s New York City hotel, although team owner Dan Gilbert did donate heavily to Trump’s inauguration fund after Trump was elected.

 The Warriors’ Klay Thompson has said he’d probably go to the White House regardless of who is President.

 “Just from an historical stand point to see all the history in the place and whose been through there and how long the White House has been standing and what it means to our country – I think I would go because it’s just a great honor,” Thompson told CNN’s Don Riddell back in February.
 “I don’t have to agree with everything the President does but at the end of the day he is still is our President and is the leader of the free world.”

 Pete Souza, the White House photographer under former President Barack Obama who has been known to troll the Trump White House with social media posts, pointed out that Curry was more than happy to visit the White House when Obama was in office.

 Other basketball stars might disagree with the Warrior’s should they skip a White House trip.

 Retired Laker Kobe Bryant recently told Politico he’d “probably” visit the White House.